SteveJustin1963/tec-MINT/MINT 2 MANUAL UPDATED.md

 ```

 ### Array size
+- as noted before the array size cannot change once set
 - The size of an array can be determined with the `/S` operator
 - which puts the number of items in the array on the stack
 - The following prints 5 on the console.